-Your vehicle has been built with an improved antifreeze/ coolant that allows extended maintenance intervals.
-This antifreeze/coolant can be used up to 5 Years or 100,000 miles (160 000 km) before replacement.
-To prevent reducing this extended maintenance period, it is important that you use the same antifreeze/coolant throughout the life of your vehicle.
-Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) antifreeze/coolant.
+Your vehicle has been built with an improved engine coolant (antifreeze) that allows extended maintenance intervals.
+This engine coolant (antifreeze) can be used up to 5 Years or 102,000 miles (170 000 km) before replacement.
+To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.
+Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) engine coolant (antifreeze).

-When adding antifreeze/coolant:
+When adding engine coolant (antifreeze):

-- The manufacturer recommends using Mopar® Antifreeze/ Coolant 5 Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology) - Mix a minimum solution of 50% HOAT engine coolant and distilled water.
-Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated.
+• The manufacturer recommends using MOPAR® Antifreeze/ Coolant 5-Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology).

-• Use only high purity water such as distilled or deionized water when mixing the water/antifreeze (coolant) solution.
+- Mix a minimum solution of 50% HOAT engine coolant (antifreeze) and distilled water.
+Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.